KILTprotocol/kilt-workshop-101/README.md

 ✔ Use the KILT SDK to write onto and read from the KILT blockchain.

-❌ We will not introduce our KILT anonymous credentials just yet.
-But don't worry: there will be a tutorial for this very soon!

 Ready?
 Let's go!

 👉 [Step 0: Setup](https://kiltprotocol.github.io/kilt-workshop-101/#/01-setup)